hpi-bp1819-naumann/shift-detector/docs/source/checks/dq_metrics.rst

 column.

 The example above shows a shift in the categorical column 'payment_option'.
-There are different attribute-values in this column, 'debit and 'cash'.
+There are different attribute-values in this column: 'debit and 'cash'.
 In those, the differences between the dataset are 6% and -6.5% which both exceed the threshold of 5%.
 This indicates that in dataset2 more people use debit as a payment option and fewer use cash, the check calls shift on the column.